Effects of a Clogged Storm Drain and Possible Solutions

 Plants, bushes, and trees are generally planned for and avoided when a storm drain pipe is laid down in place.
-However, through time, plants can begin to grow in the area and cause blockage that may impede the water flow out of the drain.
+However, through time, plants can begin to grow in the area and cause a blockage that may impede the water flow out of the drain.
 If you can’t take care of this yourself, and it may be as simple as pulling weeds at the pipe exit, you may have to contract out for some professional storm drain cleaning.

 Storm Drain Satisfaction

 Your storm drain was installed to give you years of satisfaction with minimal maintenance to worry about.
 In most instances, they work flawlessly and need just a bit of care to keep them working and channeling water away.

 But if your storm drain or catch basin is not functioning properly, or you have questions about how to clean them or keeping them clean, in either a residential or commercial setting, please contact us at Duncan Plumbing.
 We are your storm drain cleaning contractors, and we service Santa Cruz, Aptos, Capitola, San Lorenzo Valley, Scotts Valley and the Watsonville areas.
 For all of your plumbing and clogged storm drains, call us at (831) 476-1712.